 Users can check or uncheck the options for panels to nest with either manufacturing method.
 The manufacturing output will only generate panels for the selected parts.
 This will also impact values in the Estimate tab.

 To move between Easel Cabinetmaker and Easel (or Easel Pro), click the button in the upper-left corner of the screen next to the project name.
 If users make changes to the cabinets in a project after nesting, the project will need to be nested again, as the nested panels in Easel do not currently update automatically with changes in Easel Cabinetmaker.
 Similarly, making changes to the nested workpieces in Easel will not cause those same changes to apply to the cabinets in the Cabinetmaker application.

 Users can share their Easel Cabinetmaker projects with clients and other collaborators.
-To share an Easel Cabinetmaker project in a view-only mode, select the Project option from the top taskbar.
-Under Project, select Share.
-Alternatively, users can also click on the Share button in the lower-right corner of the 3D preview.
+To share an Easel Cabinetmaker project in a view-only mode, users can click the

 Under Presentation View, select Generate Link to generate the shareable view-only project.
 When the link is opened, users will see the 3D preview of the project with the ability to pan, zoom, and rotate.